lastcoolnameleft/architecture-assessment/resiliency-availability.md

 # Resiliency and High Availability

-## Baseline

-* What is your service's SLA?
+* What is your service's SLA?  (e.g. QPS, Latency, Availability)
-* What is your service's SLO?
+* How do you know if they've been met?

 ## BC/DR